('A beets plugin for creating and exporting songs that match your running session.',)

 field: value and (for now) regular expressions are not supported.

-Your songs are ordered based on a scoring system.
+ScoreBasedLinearPermutation) which orders your songs based on a scoring system.
 What you indicate under the

-ordering section is the fields by which the songs will be ordered and the weight each one of them will have on the final score.
-The weight can go from -100 to 100.
-Negative numbers indicate a reverse ordering. (...probably need more explanation?...)
+ordering section is the fields by which the songs will be ordered.
+Each field will have a weight from -100 to 100 indicating how important that field is with respect to the others.
+Negative numbers indicate a reverse ordering. (@todo: this probably needs an example.)

 You will find that many of the query specification that you come up with will be repeated across different trainings.
 To reduce repetition and at the same time to be able to combine many different recipes you can use flavours.
 Similarly to targets, instead of defining the queries directly on your training you can define queries in a separate section called